mdesignscode/alx-low_level_programming/README.md

-I'm starting to learn to code in *C* today
+This is my journey on learning to code in *C* through the ALX Software Engineering Program